NVE/RunoffTestData/README.md

 source("R/utils_data.R")
 ```

-2) Add information about the name and version of the model, and also a short description detailing the simulations.
+2) Add information about the name and version of the model, and also a short description of the simulations.

 ```R
 model_name <- "hbv"